Kwan-Lab/aboharbdavoudian2025/README.md

 - **main.ipynb** is where everything launches from, first few blocks set things up, define paths.
 - **functionScripts** directory contains scripts with functions grouped by classify, init, plot, helper.
 - **testScripts** directory mostly for things being worked on, isolated from main files.
+- **figureScripts** directory for scripts used to generate figures for paper.
 - generate output folders - add to git ignore to avoid uploading.

 ## Note on setup